-Please note that all provisions under 2.1.3 and the entries sectors and themes, location, types of actions, types of activities, ineligible actions and number of applications and grants per applicant must also be applied to sub-grantees.
-The only exception to this provision will be the duration; activities from sub-grantees should fall within the span of the contract implementation.
+Please note that all provisions under 2.1.3 and the entries sectors and themes, location, types of actions, types of activities, ineligible actions and number of applications and grants per applicant must also be applied to the financial support to third parties.
+The only exception to this provision will be the duration of the implementation of actions financed under support to third parties.
+Activities should fall within the span of the contract implementation.